JohnComonitski/SoccerAPI/README.md

    pip install -r requirements.txt
    ```

 > [!NOTE]
-   > Psycopg2 may give you trouble installing.
-For this reason the project uses
+> The standard Psycopg2 Python pcakage may give you trouble installing.
+For
-   > the [binary](https://pypi.org/project/psycopg2-binary/) version of the
+> this reason the project uses the [binary](https://pypi.org/project/psycopg2-binary/)
-   > library.
+> version of that library.

 5. create a new Python file and set up the configuration